Rabbid76/graphics-snippets/documentation/draw_mesh.md

 This state can be retrieved with [`glGetVertexAttrib`](https://www.khronos.org/registry/OpenGL-Refpages/gl4/html/glGetVertexAttrib.xhtml).

-More information about vertex attrbutes can be found in the [OpenGL 4.6. core specification](https://www.khronos.org/registry/OpenGL/specs/gl/glspec46.core.pdf) from Chapter 10.2 to 10.6.
+More information about vertex attributes can be found in the [OpenGL 4.6. core specification](https://www.khronos.org/registry/OpenGL/specs/gl/glspec46.core.pdf) from Chapter 10.2 to 10.6.

 <br/>

 <b>Separated tightly packed buffers for different attributes</b>

-e.g. Buffers for vertices (x, y, z), normals (x, y, z) and texture oordinates (u, v):
+e.g. Buffers for vertices (x, y, z), normals (x, y, z) and texture coordinates (u, v):

 Create the vertex array buffer: